djmiro0/Capital-city-guesser/2 22.02 context-example/README.md

 ```

-Next we can import the context where we would like to use it.
+We can import the context where we would like to use it.
 In our case we imported it in `App.js`
 ```javascript
 import { AuthContext } from './context/AuthContext';
 ```